leangjia/blender_docs/manual/editors/timeline.rst

    .. note::

-      Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D Views (i.e. you can't use it e.g. to animate the colors of a material in the Properties editor...).
+      Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D Views (i.e. you can't use it e.g. to animate the colors of a material in the Properties...).